googleapis/enterprise-certificate-offload/README.md

 Tests are stored in the `tests` directory.
 Only integration tests exist.
 They test that the Provider works in the following scenarios:

 1. OpenSSL to OpenSSL mTLS.
+An OpenSSL server will be spun up that requires client verification.
+The OpenSSL client will be used to connect to the server, using ECP backed credentials.
 1. Python to OpenSSL mTLS.
+An OpenSSL server will be spun up that requires client verification.
+The Python `request` library will be used to connect to the server, using ECP backed credentials, and submit a HTTPS request.